TYPES OF CYBER ATTACKS

 - Tools for protection: avoid sharing unused sockets, secure access to premises.

-Risk level: low.
+Cybersecurity risk level: low.
 This type of attack requires the physical presence of the attacker and therefore implies that the victim has been specifically targeted.

 “Evil maid” attacks